eecuriel/DocumentGenAPI/README.md

 MyExpManagerAPI is a simple CRUD API that can manage logger and autentication schemas.
 The project was developed using .NET core 3.0 technology and SQL Express database as a backend.

  Feactures:

- Markup : - Feactures
 - User Authentication and Authorization with JWT
 - User  Identity implementation
 - Email service
 - Migrations with Entity Framework and SQL Express
 - Automapper implementation

 ## Installation